 The Journals, BRJ and AABJ, serve the education community by providing high-quality academic / business research journals and conferences in the areas of finance, economics, information systems, accounting, marketing, general management, information technology, health care management and international management.
-Other tracks can be seen at www.jaabc.com/tracks.html.
+Other tracks can be seen at www.journalbrc.com/tracks.html.
 The journals aim to publish high-quality papers that represent the true breadth of the methodologies and applications that define the research field.
+The h-index for the journal is 127.
+The i10-index for the journal is 1,039.
+The citation for the journal is 55,027.
 The journals serve the entire research community including practitioners, researchers, educators, and students.
 The papers that appear in the journals must satisfy the essential requirements: research-focused, scientific, and broad.
 All the journals are refereed academic journals which publish the scientific research findings in their field with the ISSN numbers issued by the Library of Congress, Washington, DC.
 A double blind peer-review process is used to ensure research excellence in both the journals and the conferences.
 The review process may take up to one to three months.
 Two refereed academic journals are published in hard copy format and distributed in more than fifty-five countries.
 The average acceptance rate is twelve percent.
 The hard copies and the digital copies of the journals are archived by the Cambridge Research Institute.
 In addition, seven conferences are held annually in four different countries.
 Founded in Florida in 2001, the journals remains committed to the research community for business education.
 Cambridge Research Institute, private organization, is supported by its members, private sources, publishing houses, and registration fees.
-We are a member of Association of American Publishers (AAP), Professional / Scholarly Publishing, New York and Chamber of Commerce of Beverly Hills, Los Angeles, California.
+We are a member of Association of American Publishers (AAP), Professional/Scholarly Publishing, New York and Chamber of Commerce of Beverly Hills, Los Angeles, California.
 The journals will meet the quality and integrity requirements of applicable accreditation agencies (AACSB, regional) and journal evaluation organizations to insure our publications provide our authors publication venues that are recognized by their institutions for academic advancement and academically qualified statue.
 All the journals are indexed by the Cambridge Social Science Citation Index, CSSCI, the Online Computer Library Center (OCLC), and the National Library of Australia.
 The OCLC has 16,964 member libraries in 122 countries around the world.
 The OCLC number for the journals: 805078765 for AABJ and 920449522 for BRJ.
 The NLA numbers for the journals; NLA: 42709473 * NLA: 55269788 * NLA: 49026139.

 The journals and all conferences reserve the rights to amend, modify, add to, or delete its rules, policies, and procedures affecting its institutional relationship with authors (contributors) as deemed necessary by the administration.
 Any such amendment, modification, addition, or deletion shall not be considered a violation of the relationship between the journals, Conferences and authors (contributors).
 The submission gives The Business Review Journal (BRJ), The American Academy of Business (AABJ) and conferences exclusive rights to publish, copyright, and control reproduction of the manuscript.